-If we breach the license agreement related to SNDX-5613 or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of SNDX-5613.
+If we breach the license agreement related to revumenib or if the license agreement is otherwise terminated, we could lose the ability to continue the development and commercialization of revumenib.

-Our commercial success depends upon our ability to develop, manufacture, market and sell SNDX-5613.
+Our commercial success depends upon our ability to develop, manufacture, market and sell revumenib.
 Subject to the achievement of certain milestone events, we may be required to pay Vitae, which is now a subsidiary of AbbVie, up to \$99 million in one-time development and regulatory milestone payments over the term of the AbbVie license agreement.
-In the event that we or any of our affiliates or sublicensees commercializes SNDX-5613, we will also be obligated to pay AbbVie low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70 million in potential one-time sales-based milestone payments based on achievement of certain annual sales thresholds.
+In the event that we or any of our affiliates or sublicensees commercializes revumenib, we will also be obligated to pay AbbVie low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70 million in potential one-time sales-based milestone payments based on achievement of certain annual sales thresholds.
 Under certain circumstances, we may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with AbbVie.
-In June 2019, we achieved certain development and regulatory milestones.
-As a result, in June 2019, we recorded \$4.0 million as research and development expense.
-The amount was paid in 2020.